ztachip/ztachip/Documentation/tutorial.md

 Below is the procedure to build the tutorial.

 There are 2 build.
-One build to generate host application, and the other build is to generate ztachip binary image (to be loaded to FPGA)
+One build to generate host application, and the other build is to generate ztachip binary image. ztachip binary image is software image to be loaded to ztachip at runtime.
+It contains the software compiled code for mcore and pcore.

 The genetated ztachip binary image is located at ztachip/software/target/builds/ztachip.hex